George Ray (footballer, born 1993): Tranmere Rovers

 On 24 June 2019, Ray signed a two-year deal with League One side Tranmere Rovers, becoming Micky Mellon's first signing of the season.
 He made his debut in an opening day loss to Rochdale.
 He scored his first goal for the club in an EFL Trophy tie against Aston Villa U21 on 8 October 2019.

 Exeter City

 On 28 June 2021, Ray joined League Two side Exeter City on a free transfer following his release from Tranmere Rovers.
 He made his debut on the opening day of the season, helping his new side keep a clean sheet in a goalless draw with Bradford City.
 He scored his first goal for the club on 27 November 2021, in a 1–1 draw with Rochdale.

 Leyton Orient (loan)

 On 31 January 2022, Ray joined League Two Leyton Orient on loan until the end of the 2021–22 season.

 Barrow

 On 27 June 2022, Ray joined League Two club Barrow on a two-year deal having had his Exeter contract terminated by mutual consent.
+On 1 May 2024, the club said Ray had been released.

+Morecambe

+Ray was one of 15 free agents that signed for League Two club Morecambe on 12 July 2024, after the club's embargo on registering new players was lifted.
+Ray announced his retirement at the end of the 2024–25 season.